dschioberg/MIDS-1D-Computing-Basics/1DBridgeclass.md

   * Git and GitHub
   * Shell scripting

-### How to use this course:
+## How to use this course:
 This course guides you through a series of FREE online classes.
 For example in EDX you can select the Audit only option, the paid certificate is NOT necessary.
+The courses are in a order we think will be most efficient for learners but the are self contained and can be taken in any order.
+Each topic ends with a series of multiple choice questions, a short quiz.
+These quizzes are not graded and the answers directly follow each questions.
+They function as self assessment to give you an idea where you stand in the topic, i.e., if you should definitely take the course or can skip the segment.
+At the end you will have to take an exam (find the link at the end of this doc).
+You will have to solve the given problem and write two reviews for the solution others have submitted to show your thorrough understanding of the material.

-After each external course please come back to this document and find a link to a test, follow the instructions given to prove completion of the course.
-Alternatively you can prove your knowledge through having finished a CS undergrad or corresponding work experience.
+Alternatively you can prove your knowledge through having finished a CS undergrad or corresponding work experience - please speak to the faculty in that case.

+## Courses in this class

+The big topics are
+* Operating systems: have an understanding
+* Networking: the network stack and an overview on protocols
+* LINUX: have a working knowledge of the LINUX operating system
+* Shell scripting (optional): this is an extension and a deep dive of topics covered in the LINUX class.
+You will need HEREDOCS in later classes though.
+* Git and GitHub: You need to be able to use git from the web UI and the commandline, know branching, reversing, have good workflow habits.

 ### Operating systems
 Understanding how a computer works and the role of the Operating System is the basis for any work with cloud technology and distributed computing as is the standard for many big data and machine learning approaches.